Rgada28/cloud_clinic/README.md

 | Booking Confirmation Screen                                         | View All Bokkings                                          |
 | ------------------------------------------------------------------- | ---------------------------------------------------------- |
 | ![Booking Confirmation Screen](screenshots/confirmation_screen.png) | ![View All Bokkings](screenshots/view_bookings_screen.png) |

+### Note:
+This project is not connected to a live backend or database for functional use.